oPisiti/Typing-Speed/README.md

 - Current accuracy
 - Words to be typed

-This UI is only updated once the user presses a valid key.
+This UI is only updated once the player presses a valid key.

 At the end of the game loop, an outro screen is displayed, showing its main stats:
 - Correct words